tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/B_mainform.md

 Note that the [message log](#application-files) can be opened in the ![](pics/Misc-Tools-icon.png) Tools menu with **Open Log**.

-In addition to the log messages shown in the message list, Vecto writes more elaborate messages in the subdirectory logs.
-If multiple simulations are run in parallel (e.g., in declartion mode a vehicle is simulated on different cycles with different loadings) a separate log-file is created for every simulation run.
+In addition to the log messages shown in the message list, VECTO writes more elaborate messages in the subdirectory logs.
+If multiple simulations are run in parallel (e.g., in declaration mode a vehicle is simulated on different cycles with different loadings) a separate log-file is created for every simulation run.

 Statusbar
 : Displays current status and progress of active simulations.
 When no simulation is executed the current mode is displayed (Engineering or Declaration Mode).